 Providing Solutions to Industry Shortages

 Potentially the most significant benefit of expert networks is providing solutions to shortages in specific industries.
-As the Russia-Ukraine war continues to disrupt global supply chains, expert networks take the pressure off from companies to set up specialized departments for overcoming macroeconomic hurdles and providing clients with the solutions they need in turbulent times.
+As the Russia-Ukraine war continues to disrupt global supply chains, expert networks take the pressure off companies to set up specialized departments for overcoming macroeconomic hurdles by providing clients with the solutions they need in turbulent times.
 This especially rings true for the healthcare industry during the COVID-19 pandemic.

 The China and Capvision Debacle